hmcts/rpx-xui-webapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## VPN make sure is running

-## Development server
+## Frontend

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run stat:node` for a dev server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+## Node Proxy Server
+Run `npm run stat:node` in separate terminal.

 ## Code scaffolding